 - Sunflowers

-Here’s a very helpful tutorial for making sure that you plant your flowers correctly and that they look great when you’re done, too.
+Here’s a very helpful tutorial for making sure you plant your flowers correctly and that they look great when you’re done.

-You can also install flower boxes on the exterior of your home and fill them with flowers.
+You can also install flower boxes on the exterior of your home and fill them with your favorite plants.
 This tutorial shows you how to make and install them, but you can also buy them pre-made.

-You know what makes a home look dated?
-Overgrown shrubbery and trees, especially if they’re ones that have been there since the house was built.
+Do you know what makes a home look dated?
+Overgrown shrubs and trees, especially if they have been there since the house was built.
 Those old juniper bushes aren’t doing your home any favors.

 Here are some tips for trimming trees and shrubs.

-If you’re in need of some new trees or shrubbery, don’t miss our blog post about the best Portland varieties for your yard.
+If you need some new trees or shrubs, don’t miss our blog post about the best Portland varieties for your yard.

-Portland has so many lovely, old homes.
+Many neighborhoods, such as University or Portsmouth, have many lovely old homes.
 But weathered doors can make a home look shabby and outdated.
 A home’s front door has a big impact on whether or not the home feels inviting.

 Bring a bold color (blue, yellow, red) to your front door.
 If you have a wood door, try a rich stain.
 You’ll be surprised to find that your home has a whole new look!

-Portland’s homes typically have a lot of character, especially the older ones.
+Portland’s homes typically have a lot of character, especially the older ones found in areas like St. Johns and Overlook.
 All that architectural detail is just begging to be played up with paint.
-Don’t be afraid to paint columns, door details, and porch ceilings to contrast with the color of the home.
+Don’t be afraid to paint columns, door details, and porch ceilings to contrast with the home’s color.
 You can also tackle your trim and shutters.

-Here’s a good place to start your research on exterior home color combinations.
+Here’s a good place to start researching exterior home color combinations.

-Rotten wood looks bad and can quickly spiral out of control.
-If you fix problems while their small, you won’t have to do a lot more work later.
+Rotten wood looks terrible and can quickly spiral out of control.
+Fixing problems while they’re small can save you from dealing with a major problem down the road.

 Wet rot is pretty easy to spot.
-Dry rot is a much bigger problem and can be a little harder to spot.
+Dry rot is a much bigger problem and can be harder to identify.
 It can be fed by moisture in the air, so the wood doesn’t necessarily have to be wet.
 It also starts small and quickly gets out of control.
-Here are symptoms of dry rot you should watch for:
+Here are the symptoms of dry rot you should watch for:

 - Mycelium growth: a white or gray cotton-like substance on the surface of the wood